stelligent/config-lint/README.md

 Lots to do.
 This is just a proof-of-concept.

-* Find a better name than 'filter' - this tool actually inverts the sense of a filter in Cloud Custodian
 * Embedded JSON for IAM policies should be parsed and made available for JMESPath query
 * Add an optional YAML file for project settings, such as ignoring certain rules for certain resources
 * Implement more of the operators from Cloud Custodian